Mobile-Telematics/TelematicsApp-iOS/README.md

-mapsAppCode | App Code for `HEREmaps API` mapsLicenseKey | License key for `HEREmaps API` mapsRestApiKey | Rest API key for `HEREmaps API` enableHF | BOOL parameter, that activates High Frequency data in Telematics SDK.
+mapsAppCode | App Code for `HEREmaps API` mapsLicenseKey | License key for `HEREmaps API` mapsRestApiKey | Rest API key for `HEREmaps API` sdkEnableHighFrequency | BOOL parameter, that activates High Frequency data in Telematics SDK.
+By defaults `true` sdkEnableELM | BOOL parameter, that activates connection to ELM OBD Bluetooth devices in Telematics SDK.
 By defaults `true` linkPrivacyPolicy | Link for Privacy Policy linkTermsOfUse | Link for Terms Of Use linkHowItWorks | Link for How It Works